xDweeb/30-days-of-python/Day-2/README.md

 Operator	Description	Example
 is 	Returns True if both variables are the same object	x is y is not	Returns True if both variables are not the same object	x is not y

+Python Membership Operators
+Operator	Description	Example
+in 	Returns True if a sequence with the specified value is present in the object	x in y not in	Returns True if a sequence with the specified value is not present in the object	x not in y

+Python Bitwise Operators
+Bitwise operators are used to compare (binary) numbers:

+Operator	Name	Description	Example
+& 	AND	Sets each bit to 1 if both bits are 1	x & y
+|	OR	Sets each bit to 1 if one of two bits is 1	x | y
+^	XOR	Sets each bit to 1 if only one of two bits is 1	x ^ y ~	NOT	Inverts all the bits	~x
+<<	Zero fill left shift	Shift left by pushing zeros in from the right and let the leftmost bits fall off	x << 2
+>>	Signed right shift	Shift right by pushing copies of the leftmost bit in from the left, and let the rightmost bits fall off	x >> 2

+The precedence order is described in the table below, starting with the highest precedence at the top:

+Operator	Description	Try it
+()	Parentheses
+**	Exponentiation
++x  -x  ~x	Unary plus, unary minus, and bitwise NOT
+*  /  //  %	Multiplication, division, floor division, and modulus
++  -	Addition and subtraction
+<<  >>	Bitwise left and right shifts
+&	Bitwise AND
+^	Bitwise XOR
+|	Bitwise OR
+==  !=  >  >=  <  <=  is  is not  in  not in 	Comparisons, identity, and membership operators
+not	Logical NOT
+and	AND
+or	OR
+If two operators have the same precedence, the expression is evaluated from left to right.